huggingface/blog/fast-mac-diffusion.md

 **TL;DR:** Generation is up to **twice as fast** on Diffusers 1.1, depending on the computer you use.
 Benchmark and details follow.

-The first version of the app we released a few days ago runs models on a combination of CPU and GPU, and does not use the Neural Engine.
-This is because it produced very good results on our test systems (i.e., my iMac and my laptop), it's most compatible, and requires less downloads.
-Use of the Neural Engine, or ANE, requires a different version of the Core ML model.
+We've done a lot of testing on our own systems and on Macs we rented from cloud services to determine the best combinations of compute devices that yield optimum performance.
+For some computers it's best to use the GPU, while others work better when the Neural Engine, or ANE, is engaged.

-Since we released we've done a lot more testing on our personal systems, and on additional Macs we rented from cloud services.
-These are the results of our benchmark:
+These are the results of our benchmark.
+All combinations use the CPU in addition to either the GPU or the ANE.

 **TODO** Table.

-The amount of memory does not seem to play a big factor on performance, but the CPU performance (i.e., the number of _performance cores_ in the system) does.
+The amount of memory does not seem to play a big factor on performance, but the number of CPU and GPU cores does.
 My M1 Max laptop is a lot faster using the GPU than it is with the ANE.
-However, standard M1 processors found in Mac Minis are **twice as fast** using ANE than GPU.
-Interestingly, using _both_ the GPU and ANE accelerators does not improve performance with respect to the best results obtained with just one of them.
+That's probably because it has 4 times the number of GPU cores (and twice as many CPU performance cores) than the standard M1 processor, for the same amount of neural engine cores.
+Conversely, standard M1 processors found in Mac Minis are **twice as fast** using ANE than GPU.
+Interestingly, we tested the use of _both_ the GPU and ANE accelerators together, but found that it does not improve performance with respect to the best results obtained with just one of them.
+The cut point seems to be around the hardware characteristics of the M1 Pro chip (8 performance cores, 14 or 16 GPU cores), which we don't have access to.

-So for version 1.1 we are now automatically selecting the best accelerator based on the computer where the app runs.
-However, we don't have access to many other Mac models because they are not offered by any cloud services.
-For example, we haven't been able to test performance on any of the "Pro" Macbook Pro variants.
-If you'd like to help us gather data to keep improving the app, read on!
+Diffusers version 1.1 automatically selects the best accelerator based on the computer where the app runs, using the information from the data we know.
+Some models, like the "Pro" variants, are not offered by any cloud services we know of, so our heuristics could be improved for them.
+If you'd like to help us gather data to keep improving the out-of-the-box experience of our app, read on!

 ## Community Call for Benchmark Data

 We are interested to run performance benchmarks on Mac models we don't have access to.
 If you'd like to help, we've created [this GitHub issue](todo: create with instructions and a results template) where you can post your results.
 We'll use them to optimize performance on an upcoming version of the app.
-We are particularly interested on M1 Pro, M2 Pro and M2 Mac architectures :)
+We are particularly interested in M1 Pro, M2 Pro and M2 Max architectures :)

 **TODO**: screenshot with a crop of the compute units selector.